-Each exam is cumulative with the five mid-term exams focusing on the specified chapters.
+Each exam is cumulative with the four mid-term exams focusing on the specified chapters.

 You may use a 3x5 inch index card with handwritten notes for each exam.

 You are expected to bring a calculator with log/antilog/exponential functions for each exam.
-You may not use your phone during exams.

 If you earn an average of 90% or higher on the mid-term exams, you are exempt from taking the final exam.

 Cheating on exams is taken very seriously and results in automatic and immediate failure of the course.